-Can you switch to BLW?
+Is it safe to combine spoon feeding and BLW?
 Can you do a bit of both?

 Can we ‘do a bit of both’?

-A lot of parents who say they are ‘doing a bit of both’ are in fact just following conventional weaning, without realising it.
+A lot of parents who say they are ‘doing a bit of both’ are in fact just following traditional approach, without realizing it.
 The reason is to do with timing: BLW was beginning to be talked about at around the same time (2002) as the minimum recommended age for solid feeding was changing from four months to six months.
-The result is that many parents don’t realise that finger foods were already recommended from six months – alongside purees – prior to this.
+The result is that many parents don’t realize that finger foods were already recommended from six months – alongside purees – prior to this.
 They therefore believe that offering their baby any finger foods means they are ‘doing (some) BLW’.

 Does the definition of BLW really matter?
 I believe it does, for two reasons.
 First, it matters for parents who are hearing about BLW for the first time.
 If they are to make an informed decision about how they want to approach weaning with their baby they need to understand the underpinning ethos of BLW.
 If they don’t, they may implement only part of it and then be dismayed when it doesn’t ‘work’.
 Worse, they may do something dangerous, such as putting lumps of food into their baby’s mouth ‘for her’, which could lead to her choking.